ershovd/android-restools/README.md

 android-restools
 ================

-Simple Pythion tools for working with Android resources
+Home project for Python tools working with Android resources